Free Trial

 0 Strong Buy rating(s)

 29.5% of Canadian Imperial Bank of Commerce shares are held by institutional investors.
-Comparatively, 27.0% of Bank of Nova Scotia shares are held by institutional investors.
+Comparatively, 27.5% of Bank of Nova Scotia shares are held by institutional investors.
 0.0% of Canadian Imperial Bank of Commerce shares are held by insiders.
 Comparatively, 0.0% of Bank of Nova Scotia shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Company Net Margins Return on Equity Return on Assets